 - Once Minecraft is updated, restart your computer and launch the game.
 Check if the sound issue is solved.

-Solution 4: Disabling Windows Firewall
+Disable Windows Firewall

 All your traffic gets filtered through the Windows Firewall through which it is passed and several checks are performed.
 The Firewall is responsible for monitoring your internet activity.
 However, despite the usefulness of the application, the Firewall is notorious for wrongly filtering legitimate data and filtering it.
-Here, what you can do is disable the Firewall and carry out a number of different other steps as listed below:
+Here, what you can do is disable the Firewall and carry out several different other steps as listed below:

 - Turn off Windows Firewall.
 You check our article on how to disable Windows Firewall.